 Our dogs are very soft and shiny.
-We know things are getting pretty soft in this pampered world, like blankets, they are so soft any more that you do not think blankets can get any softer until you touch the next one...
-Well, our dogs are just as soft as these blankets partially due to "silk gene", partially due to care.
-But GSD shed!
+We know things are getting pretty soft in this pampered world—like blankets, they are so soft that you do not think blankets can get any softer until you touch the next one...
+Well, our dogs are just as soft as these blankets, partially due to the "silk gene," and partially due to care.
+But GSDs shed!
 The shedding is a problem!
 It's a very big problem!
-Please, watch video to see how much hair is coming out of this dog before you bring home cute fuzzy furball.
-Disclosure: with a proper care you will face this horror twice a year—fall and spring, the rest of the time there will be much less shedding.
-After watching video click "Read more" to see what all is included in proper care.
+Please watch the video to see how much hair is coming out of this dog before you bring home a cute, fuzzy furball.
+Disclosure: with proper care, you will face this horror twice a year—fall and spring.
+The rest of the time, there will be much less shedding.
+After watching the video, click "Read more" to see what all is included in proper care.

-Another thing that helps is Fish oil (click the link for the one we use).
-You can either buy Salmon oil in a pump bottle, or fancier version called ShedEx - mix of oils and supplements, or just general fish oil from herring, tilapia or mixed fish.
-They have multiple brands, do your homework to find the right one for you.
-We came to conclusion that just any fish oil works great: makes fur shinier, healthier looking and reduces shedding.
+Another thing that helps is fish oil (click the link for the one we use).
+You can either buy Salmon oil in a pump bottle, or a fancier version called ShedEx - a mix of oils and supplements, or just general fish oil from herring, tilapia, or mixed fish.
+There are multiple brands, so do your homework to find the right one for you.
+We came to the conclusion that just any fish oil works great: it makes fur shinier, healthier-looking, and reduces shedding.

-Also it's not a secret that German Shepherds shed, we told you all about it, but it's not helping when your sweet puppy starts losing fur in clumps all over your carpet, furniture and clothes.
-Here are few options how to deal with it.
+Also, it's not a secret that German Shepherds shed; we told you all about it.
+However, it's not helpful when your sweet puppy starts losing fur in clumps all over your carpet, furniture, and clothes.
+Here are a few options on how to deal with it.
 If it worked for us, it should work for you.

-Cheap, but laborious - brushing.
+A cheap but laborious option is brushing.
 It's close to a part-time job to brush your German Shepherd.
-So far the best brush we have found is Furminator double sided.
+So far, the best brush we have found is the Furminator double-sided.